SMU-Quantum/sg-jp-workshop/README.md

 jupyter lab
 ```

-Open a notebook from `annealing/CaseStudy`, `part01`, or `part02` and run its cells from top to bottom.
+Open a notebook from `annealing`, `gate_based/part01_qaoa_vqe_ibm_hardware`, or `gate_based/part02_custom_penalty` and run its cells from top to bottom.
 The annealing case study is designed for Google Colab and installs its pinned `dwave-samplers` dependency in the setup cell.
 The gate-based simulator notebooks use Qiskit's local `AerSimulator`, so they do not require cloud credentials.

 If `jupyter lab` reports `jupyter-lab` not found, reinstall into the active environment and launch the executable directly: